describo/describo.github.io/src/tour.md

         image: "/images/tour/desktop5.png",
     },
     {
         text: `Entities can be created directly.
-'Spatial Coverage' is expecting an entity of type Place and Describo provides controls to create a new entity of that type.
-In this example, we are creating an entity of type Place with the name 'Some Location'.`,
+'Spatial Coverage' is expecting an entity of type Place and Describo provides controls to create a new entity of that type.`,
         image: "/images/tour/desktop6.png",
     },
     {